BACK TO INDEX

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the structure (e.g., mass-action kinetics) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find a suitable set of coordinates under which the resulting system is cooperative.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

 10. M. Arcak and E.D.
 Sontag.
 Connections between diagonal stability and the secant condition for cyclic systems.
 In Proc.
 American Control Conference, Minneapolis, June 2006, pages 1493-1498, 2006.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 11. L. Wang and E.D.
 Sontag.
 A remark on singular perturbations of strongly monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, San Diego, Dec.
 2006, pages 989-994, 2006.
 IEEE.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, singular perturbations, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, singular perturbations, monotone systems.

 Abstract: